MiguelIbrahimE/Uni-fied/Documentation/Moreinfo.md

 2. Beiteddine.php
 3. etc.

 This is a PHP script that displays information about the cities in Lebanon, including a description, images, and a map.
-It also displays the current weather in Anjar using data from the OpenWeatherMap API.
+It also displays the current weather in the city using data from the OpenWeatherMap API.

 Here is a breakdown of the code: